 After having a root canal done the tooth will need additional restoration.
 Removing the nerve will make the tooth more brittle and more likely to fracture.
 Depending on how much tooth structure is lost due to decay and root canal access either a filling or crown may be necessary.

 Root canal treatment has a high success rate and can maintain a natural tooth for many years.
 It is possible that a new infection will form that would require further treatment.

-- Decay has infected the nerve of the tooth.
+Decay has infected the nerve of the tooth

-- Trauma to the tooth has caused necrosis of the nerve.
+Trauma to tooth causing necrosis of nerve

 What does root canal therapy involve?

 A root canal can usually be completed in one office visit.
 Depending on which tooth need to be treated referral to an endodontist may be necessary.

 After the tooth is anesthetized any decay will be removed and access into the nerve chamber will be made.
 The tooth will then be isolated in order to keep it dry and free from debris.
 The nerve is then removed from the canals using a series of instruments.
 Once the tooth is thoroughly cleaned, it will be sealed with an inert material called gutta percha.